Project Pluto: Development

-The solution arrived at was to use ceramic fuel elements.
-The core of the reactor would be made of beryllium oxide (BeO), the only available neutron moderator material that could withstand the high temperatures required.
-Over 80 percent of the fueled tubes were 3.925 in long; the rest varied in length so as to achieve the correct column length and arrangement.
-The tubes consisted of a BeO matrix with a grain size between 5 and 20 micron in diameter containing a solid solution of urania (UO_{2}), zirconia (ZrO_{2}) and yttria (Y_{2}O_{3}).
-The Tory II-A reactor used a uranium-beryllia mixture, but by the time Tory II-C was built zirconia and yttria was added in a 1.06:1:1 ratio of urania:zirconia:yttria.
-The zirconia and yttria stabilized the urania against phase transition to triuranium octoxide (U_{3}O_{8}) at temperatures around 1200 C. The fuel particles of the urania-zirconia-yttria mixture (known as "horseradish") were mostly from 0.5 to 1 micron in size, although some were smaller or larger.
-The uranium was in the form of oralloy: uranium enriched to 93.2 percent uranium-235.
+The solution arrived at was to use ceramic fuel elements, extruded into hollow hexagonal rods.
+The core of the reactor would be made of enriched uranium dispersed in beryllium oxide (BeO), the only available neutron moderator material that could withstand the high temperatures required.
+The Tory II-A reactor used a dispersion of enriched uranium in BeO, but by the time Tory II-C was built zirconia and yttria was added in a 1.06:1:1 molar ratio of urania:zirconia:yttria.
+The tubes consisted of a BeO matrix containing, in a solid solution, a dispersion of urania (UO_{2}), zirconia (ZrO_{2}) and yttria (Y_{2}O_{3}) with a grain size between 5 and 20 micron in diameter.
+The zirconia and yttria stabilized the urania against phase transition to triuranium octoxide (U_{3}O_{8}) at temperatures around 1200 C. The dispersed fuel particles of the urania-zirconia-yttria mixture (known as "horseradish") were mostly from 0.5 to 1 micron in size, although some were smaller or larger.
+The uranium was in the form of uranium enriched to 93.2 percent uranium-235 (known as "oralloy").

 The tubes had a hexagonal cross-section measuring 0.297 in from one flat side to the opposite, with a 0.227 in diameter hole in the center.
 They were closely packed to form a honeycomb pattern.
+Over 80 percent of the fueled tubes were 3.925 in long; the rest varied in length so as to achieve the correct column length and arrangement.
 The metal tie rods were made of René 41 and Hastelloy R235 and were cooled so they did not exceed 1400 F. The ceramic tubes surrounding the tie rods (known as guard tubes) were unfueled and had smaller 0.130 in diameter holes.
-The core was surrounded by neutron reflectors on all sides.The forward reflector was 9.7 in thick and the aft reflector 2.4 in thick.
+The core was surrounded by neutron reflectors on all sides.
+The forward reflector was 9.7 in thick and the aft reflector 2.4 in thick.
 Both were composed of BeO tubes.
 The side reflector consisted of 2 in of BeO tubes around which was 1 in of nickel shims.
 The reactor was controlled through the movement of hafnium control rods that moved axially within the tie rods.
 Twelve of the rods, known as shim rods, were located about 9 in from the central axis of the core, while two were located closer to the reflector; one was a vernier rod and the other as a safety rod.
 Normally the movement of the rods was restricted to 3 in/s but in the event of a scram they could be moved in 1.5 seconds.
 The shim rods were moved by four actuators, each of which handled three shim rods.
 The shim rods were 63.25 in long and 1.0 in in diameter, with a 40 in travel.